Health Equity Track

 Odessa Brown Children’s Clinic (OBCC)

 Odessa Brown Children’s Clinic (OBCC) is an inner-city community clinic of Seattle Children’s Hospital providing medical, nutrition, dental and child behavioral health services to children and adolescents.
 The clinic was built during the Civil Rights Era of the 1960s to serve the African American community of Seattle’s Central District with the vision of “quality care with dignity.”
-OBCC continues to predominantly serve diverse, low-income communities including immigrants and refugees and families facing homelessness, treatment programs or the foster care system.
-The clinic is also home to Seattle Children’s Sickle Cell Program.
-OBCC is located in Seattle’s Central District and a second location, currently under construction in Seattle’s Rainier Valley, is anticipated to open in 2021.
+OBCC continues to predominantly serve diverse, low-income communities including immigrants and refugees and families facing homelessness, participating in treatment programs or in the foster care system.
+The clinic is also home to Seattle Children’s Sickle Cell Program and a site for providing gender-affirming care.
+OBCC has two locations in Seattle’s Central District and Othello neighborhood.
 Clinic faculty are faculty of the University of Washington Division of General Pediatrics and are actively involved in advocacy efforts for patients and families in the community surrounding OBCC.

 The Children’s Clinic at Harborview